WooCommerce Conversion Tracking Guide

 To get started, head to the Pricing page and get started with MonsterInsights at the Pro level.

-When you’re all signed up, you’ll be able to download the ZIP file of the plugin from your account area.
+Once you’ve signed up, you can download the plugin’s ZIP file from your account area.

 download monsterinsights